daZate/VK-Conversations-Dumper/README.md

 # VK Messages Dumper
-Parses choosen or all conversations from VK account.
+Parses choosen or all conversations from VK account and dumps it to files/console.

 ## Configuration (config.json)
 - "access_token" - account access token